SkidX/tweene/README.md

 	// use Tweene with more then one library require('tweene');
-	// set your default time unit and driver Tweene.defaultTimeUnit = 's';
-	Tweene.defaultDriver = 'gsap';

-	// use Tweene with GSAP: default time unit is 's' require('tweene/gsap');
+	// use Tweene with GSAP
+	require('tweene/gsap');

-	// use Tweene with jQuery: default time unit is 'ms' require('tweene/jquery');
+	// use Tweene with jQuery
+	require('tweene/jquery');

-	// use Tweene with Transit: default time unit is 'ms' require('tweene/transit');
+	// use Tweene with Transit
+	require('tweene/transit');

-	// use Tweene with Velocity.js: default time unit is 'ms' require('tweene/velocity');
+	// use Tweene with Velocity.js
+	require('tweene/velocity');

+## Time unit
+Tweene tries to accommodate your current programming habits, not to force you to change them.
+For this reason, you can configure the default time unit used to indicate durations and delays of your tweens, by changing the value of Tweene.defaultTimeUnit (accepted value: 's' or 'ms').
+Since the GSAP library uses natively seconds as time unit, when you will use only that specific driver through tweene-gsap.min.js or require('tweene/gsap') please note that the predefined value of Tweene.defaultTimeUnit will be 's'.
+In all other cases, it defaults to 'ms'.
+However, you can change it any time you want and also on a single call basis.
+Check http://tweene.com/docs/#duration for more details.

 ## History
+- __0.5.4__ Renamed some internal vars.
+Added more details in README and comments.
 - __0.5.3__ Renamed all files in lowercase.
 Fixed jQuery minimum version in package.json dependencies.
 - __0.5.2__ Added support for npm and bower.
 - __0.5.1__ Predefined transforms order: now transformations are applied always in the same order.
 Fixed some minor glitches with CSS transitions.